 16. Boston, Mass for the First Thanksgiving

-Not only is the weather gorgeous during Boston in November, but the range of color of the fall leaves is one of the best in the country.
+Not only is the weather gorgeous in Boston in November, but the range of colors of the fall leaves is one of the best in the country.

 The city itself is great for visiting, walking, and even whale watching.
 Historical tours on the Freedom Trail are one of our favorite things to do.